yzhilong/tp/docs/DeveloperGuide.md

 Assume that the user has already launched `GameBook` and the app currently displays this:
 ![GameBook UI](images/GameBook.png)

-The below provides a step-by-step break down of the mechanism for adding a game entry.
+The below provides a step-by-step break down of the mechanism for editing a game entry.
 1. The user inputs `edit 1 /g Mahjong` which calls upon which calls upon `MainWindow#executeCommand()`.
 2. `MainWindow#executeCommand()` passes the user's input to `LogicManager#execute()` to process.
 3. `LogicManager#execute()` calls `GameBookParser#parse()` to parse the input.